(CNN)Here's some background information about NASCAR, the National Association of Stock Car Auto Racing.

 Stock cars are large, late model sedans that have been built especially for racing.

-The stock car's large engine allows it to reach speeds of 200 miles per hour.
+The stock car's large engine allows it to reach speeds exceeding 200 miles per hour.

-Most stock car races are held on oval asphalt tracks, the distance of which can vary from 5/8 of a mile to 2 2/3 mile.
+Most stock car races are held on oval asphalt tracks.
+The distance of race tracks can vary from 1/8 of a mile to 2 3/5 of a mile.

-NASCAR runs the Sprint Cup Series, the top series, the Nationwide Series, the second series, and the Camping World Truck Series, which is for racing trucks only.
+NASCAR runs three national series: the Sprint Cup Series, the top series, the XFINITY Series, the second series, and the Camping World Truck Series, which is for racing trucks only.

 There are 36 races on the Sprint Cup schedule: twenty-six in the regular season and 10 post-season.